Argelbargel/vault-raft-snapshot-agent/README.md

 #### Vault authentication

-To allow Vault Raft Snapshot Agent to take snapshots, you must add a policy that allows read-access to the snapshot-apis.
+To allow Vault Raft Snapshot Agent to take snapshots, you must add a policy that allows access to the snapshot-apis.
 This involves the following:

 1. `vault login` with an admin user.